Myriophyllum spicatum: Control and management

 It is impossible to completely eradicate the species once Eurasian watermilfoil is established.
 As a result, removal must be done to reduce an infestation to levels affordably controlled, with continued maintenance thereafter.
 Effective management techniques include insect biocontrol and hand-harvesting of the plant.

 The aquatic moth Acentria ephemerella, the water veneer moth, feeds upon and damages this water milfoil.
 It has been used as an agent of biological pest control against the plant in North America.
 The milfoil weevil (Euhrychiopsis lecontei) has also been used as biocontrol.

 Another method for biocontrol is grass carp, (one of the Asian carp species) which have been bred as sterile and is sometimes released into affected areas.
 These fish primarily feed on aquatic plants and have proven effective at controlling the spread.
 However, the carp prefer many native species over the milfoil and will usually devastate preferred species before eating the milfoil.
 In Washington State the success rate of grass carp has been less than expected, where they were used in 98 lakes, and 39 percent of them had no submerged plant life left after only a short time.

 Hand-harvesting of invasive milfoils has shown much success as a management technique since around 2000.
 Several organizations in the New England states have undertaken large scale, lake-wide hand-harvesting management programs with extremely successful results.
 Well trained divers with proper techniques have been able to effectively control and then maintain many lakes, especially in the Adirondack Park in Northern New York where chemicals, mechanical harvesters, and other disruptive and largely unsuccessful management techniques are banned.
 After only three years of hand harvesting in Saranac Lake the program was able to reduce the amount harvested from over 18 tons to just 800 pounds per year.

+Raking is not recommended as milfoil will reproduce from the fragments.
+However, raking can be useful for clearing channels.

 In order to prevent damages from mass growth of the plant in lakes, the water level can be lowered.
 By freezing out the bottom of the bank in the winter months, the population of the plant decreases.

+ProcellaCOR, an aquatic herbicide, has also been used to control infestations.